devWisz/devWisz/README.md

 - 👋 Hi, I’m @devWisz
-- 👀 I’m interested in different Technologies
+- 👀 I’m interested in different Technologies,writing too
 - 🌱 I’m currently learning Django , Web
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me feel free to mail me at pythondevforuser@gmail.com